 we stand hopelessly condemned before Him,

-without defense or excuse.
+with no defense or excuse.

 But God, being rich in mercy,